Eric Fryer (baseball): Pittsburgh Pirates (second stint)

-Second stint with the Cardinals
+St. Louis Cardinals (second stint)

-On December 12, 2016, he signed a minor league contract with the Cardinals, that included an invitation to major league spring training.
+On December 12, 2016, Fryer signed a minor league contract with the St. Louis Cardinals, that included an invitation to major league spring training.
 His contract was purchased, and he was added to the 40-man roster on March 29.

 With the addition of Carson Kelly on July 21, Fryer was designated for assignment, and removed from the 40-man roster by the Cardinals.
-The Cardinals assigned Fryer outright to AAA Memphis on July 24 but he refused the assignment and became a free agent.
+The Cardinals assigned Fryer outright to the Triple–A Memphis Redbirds on July 24 but he refused the assignment and became a free agent.

-Retirement

 On December 18, 2017, Fryer signed a minor league contract with the Philadelphia Phillies.
 However, on February 12, 2018, Fryer announced that he had decided to retire instead of reporting to camp.